joansalasoler/gscrib/docs/index.rst

   controllers, 3D printers, and more) for a fully customized solution.
 - **Automate tasks**: Easily generate complex toolpaths like arcs, splines, and spirals, without manually calculating each point.
+- **Device Sensors**: Read real-time machine data such as position, temperature, and other sensor values directly from connected devices.
 - **Add custom logic**: Modify your G-code on the fly with hooks for real-time adjustments, such as adding extrusion or managing speeds.
 - **Effortless Transformations**: Apply translations, rotations, and